-Textured printing
+Textured Printing

+This application has a broad variety of uses.
 Add texture to wallcoverings for a tactile feel.
 Create raised areas in a print for visual attention.
 Replicate materials like canvas or wood, on plain, inexpensive substrates.
 Laminate a raised print with a holographic film, for an embossed look.
 The only limits are your own creativity!

 How much texture is desired determines how many layers the final print will contain.
 The example below is a three-layer file.
-The key is get ting as much ink down in the texture layer.
+The key is getting as much ink down in the texture layer.
 RIP that file with Color Management turned off, for maximum ink laydown.